rushitagandham/countdown_timer/README.md

 # countdown_timer
+ Countdown timer in python.
-countdown timer in python
+ This timer takes user input in seconds.
-this timer takes user input in seconds prints "timer completed!" when time is up includes options to reset,pause,stop,resume and restart the timer
+ Prints "timer completed!" when time is up.
+ Includes options to reset,pause,stop,resume and restart the timer.